First thing first: you can visit our Myfxbook portfolio by clicking here.

 For our purpose, the “Absolute Gain” is much more reliable because it’s more thorough.
 The “Gain” can be gamed by putting a small initial deposit then depositing larger 2nd deposit before start trading, this way the gain percentage would always be high because system only factors the first deposit.

 Drawdown shows how much a trader is willing to risk his capital for a trade.
 Around the number 20% or less is considered safe.
 However if you see up to 70-80% drawdown constantly, it means the trader likes to engage in high risk trading.
 At this point you need to consider whether the profit justify the risk.

 Myfxbook gives freedom for portfolio owner to lock some of his information provided.
 While privacy consideration is understandable, if you plan to follow this particular trader some information MUST NOT be locked:

-- Start date of the account, which can be accessed at the “General” tab.
+General tab: Start date of the account.
 Knowing the start date would give you information if this is an account created yesterday or 3 years ago.
 This in turn will give you enough information about the account’s survivability.

-- History and “Open Trades” visible.
+- History tab (further below on the page) needs to be visible.
 While it’s impossible to make good call on every trade, the history should provide transparency about the general trading style.
 Does he likes to utilize risky strategy for huge gain?
 Or does he keeps it safe, getting however much he can while keeping the equity on safe level?

 8. Make sure no information is purposely omitted to make the portfolio look better